Wingate University

-The university enrolls more than 3,600 students.
-It offers 37 undergraduate majors as well as eight master's and five doctoral degrees.
+The university enrolls more than 3,450 students.
+It offers 37 undergraduate majors as well as seven master's and five doctoral degrees.
 Academic programs are housed in the Cannon College of Arts and Sciences; the Levine College of Health Sciences; the Byrum School of Business; and the College of Professional Studies, which includes the Thayer School of Education and the School of Sport Sciences.

 History

-In 1896, Wingate University began as The Wingate School, a primary and secondary institution founded by the Baptist Associations of Union County, North Carolina, and Chesterfield County, South Carolina, in response to a dearth of locally-available public schools.
+In 1896, Wingate University began as The Wingate School, a primary and secondary institution founded by the Baptist Associations of Union County, North Carolina, and Chesterfield County, South Carolina, in response to a dearth of locally available public schools.

 The school took its name from Washington Manly Wingate, a former president of Wake Forest College.
-Following a 2021 decision by Wake Forest University to rename part of its Wait Chapel from Wingate Hall to May 7, 1860, Hall, Wingate University publicly acknowledged Washington Wingate's history as a slaveowner and began efforts to acknowledge their namesake's troubled history.
+Following a 2021 decision by Wake Forest University to rename Wingate Hall, Wingate University publicly acknowledged Washington Wingate's history as a slaveowner and announced they would begin looking for ways to address his past.

 The Wingate School initially offered a primary and secondary education and continued to do so until the proliferation of public schools in the early 20th century.
 In 1923, the school began offering the first two years of a baccalaureate education and became Wingate Junior College.
 The years leading to World War II were difficult for the institution.
 Though it began receiving financial support from The Baptist State Convention of North Carolina soon after becoming a college, this support was withdrawn during The Great Depression.
 It was also during this period, in 1932, that the college's administration building was destroyed by fire.
-The college survived, however, as a result of the work of its administration, faculty, and supporters as well as the post-WWII college enrollment boom.
+The college survived, however, as a result of the work of its administration, faculty, and supporters as well as the post-World War II college enrollment boom.
 The Baptist State Convention resumed financial support in 1949, and Charles Cannon, a local businessman and philanthropist, began making substantial donations to the college beginning in the 1950s.

 In 1952, Wingate Junior College was accredited by the Southern Association of Colleges and Schools, and in 1977, became a four-year institution, Wingate College.
 The college continued to grow, especially under the leadership of Jerry McGee, added graduate programs, and became Wingate University in 1995.
-Wingate also has campuses located in Hendersonville, NC, home to graduate programs in pharmacy and physician assistant studies, and Ballantyne, North Carolina.
+Wingate also has a campus in Hendersonville, NC, home to graduate programs in pharmacy and physician assistant studies.

 From its founding, the institution was affiliated with the Baptist State Convention of North Carolina of the Southern Baptist Convention.
-In 2017, the university began the process of separating from the convention to allow the university's board of trustees to elect its own member.
+In 2007, the university began the process of separating from the convention to allow the university's board of trustees to elect its own members.
 Wingate was among four universities making identical proposals to the convention.
-Although news reports mentioned that the universities may have made the move to allow for greater flexibility in admitting gay students and non-Baptists, a spokesperson designated by the universities told members of the convention that university presidents "pledge continued fidelity to our Christian heritage and to the Baptist churches of North Carolina."
+The state convention also agreed to start transferring funds traditionally given directly to the universities into a new scholarship fund for Baptist students.

+In 2009, the schools gained autonomy from the Baptist State Convention of North Carolina and established a “good faith and cooperative” relationship with it.
+The four other schools were, Mars Hill University, Campbell University, Gardner-Webb University, and Chowan University.